-Over 1,000 brochures were distributed during the 2019 calendar year.
+Over 1,000 brochures were distributed during the 2018 calendar year.
+Remaining brochures will continue to be distributed at appropriate installation events.

-3. Update housing tenant materials to include storm water related materials (within one year of permit date and annually thereafter)
+4. Update housing tenant materials to include storm water related materials (within one year of permit date and annually thereafter)

 The North Haven Communities Tenant Guide was updated on October 22, 2017.
 The guide conveys educational information to tenants regarding activities that can impact storm water.
 Examples include proper pet waste management, pest management, vehicle maintenance activities, recycling, and the proper handling, management, and disposal of household hazardous wastes.
 All residents receive the current version of the Tenant Guide when they move in to their residential units.

 Changes have been identified for the Tenant Guide, but these have not yet been published.
 Specifically, the 2017 Tenant Guide does not explicitly credit the MS4 Permit as the driver for policies on activities that can impact storm water.
 These changes identified will be included in future versions of the document.